-With this analysis it is easy to appreciate which variables or “components” are affecting more the outcome, which is the biggest sub-part or what could be neglected if you had to focus on just few things.
+With this analysis it is easy to appreciate which variables or “components” are affecting more the outcome, which is the biggest sub-group or what could be neglected if you had to focus on just few things.

 Premier league Turnover - Pareto analysis example

-For example, in this analysis, you can appreciate the Premier league’s turnovers per team (left axis in million pounds) and which percentage each one of them represents (right axis, in accumulated %).
+In this analysis, you can appreciate the Premier league’s turnovers per team (left axis in million pounds) and which percentage each one of them represents (right axis, in accumulated %).

 The blue line represents each team’s turnover (left axis), while the red one represents the % of TOTAL Turnover accumulated (right axis).